dixitheena107/crmeasyapp/README.md

-Welcome to the EASY CRM Project
+Welcome to the EASY CRM Project.

+This project is part of https://ultimatedjango.com course project.